 Around one-third of the plant (flowers, stalks, and leaves) can be cut without causing permanent damage.

-The plant material can be dried for later use by hanging the stems, with the leaves and flowers still attached, in a cool, dry and dark place for 7 to 10 days.
+The plant material can be dried for later use by hanging the stems, with the leaves and flowers still attached, in a cold, dry and dark place for 7 to 10 days.

-When the herb is properly dried, it should be placed in a clean airtight container and stored in a cool, dry, and dark place.
+When the herb is adequately dried, it should be placed in a clean airtight container and stored in a cool, dry, and dark place.

 Medicinal Properties and Uses of St. John’s Wort